Waters We Fish

 The Beach

-Our beach fishing may be the coolest, most unique way to experience Alaska salmon fishing anywhere in the state.
-Not many people have ever even heard of this tactic, nor have experienced it.
+Our beach fishing may be the coolest, most unique way to fly fish for salmon in Alaska, or anywhere for that matter… not many people have ever heard of this tactic, even fewer have experienced it.

 Let’s put it this way, few Alaskan anglers ever get the opportunity to spot pods to large schools of salmon from a sand dune lookout, then race down the shoreline to cast at fish swimming in the ocean swells.
 This can be fast-paced, run, cast, strip, strip, run some more, cast, strip, strip… BAM! kind of action.